 A chance encounter lead me to undertake Jewels Wingfield’s year-long Initiation in the Sacred Feminine and another shortly after, to undertake Bethany Webster’s Healing the Mother Wound.
-Both of these courses and both of these women radically changed my perception of who I was.
-(And I couldn’t recommend them more highly.
-I actually think they should be compulsory for all women of any age!)
+These courses helped me to change my perception of who I was and to bring balance into my life.

 And so slowly, I started to feed